 The unit cell data is compared to known compounds which exhibit the same unit cell parameters.
 This includes information which has been published into the Cambridge Structural Database (CSD) and locally collected data in the department.
 Any hits for matching cell parameters will be reviewed by the crystallographer to see if any are a compound match.
 Note that it is perfectly possible for unrelated chemical compounds to share the same unit cell parameters.

-The crystallographer can then alter the minimum level of parameters which have been calculated for data collection.
-The crystallographer could then override:
+Using the pre-experiment data, the crystallographer can review and alter the minimum level of parameters which have been calculated for data collection.
+The crystallographer would review the following parameters for the data collection:

-Time of data collection per frame (0.05 seconds is the fastest, to a maximum of 1 second being generally the upper limit
+The time for data collection per frame (0.05 seconds is the fastest, to a maximum of 1 second being generally the upper limit)

 Whether to collect for resolution of chirality (changing hkl and -hkl from being equivalent)